ritza-co/abbey/2023-11 - IAM Terraform article/article_v4_abbeyFeedback.md

+TODO - comments for ritza
+670 - sarah
+bullet points when converting out of .md format

 # Create and manage AWS IAM users and roles with Terraform

 - [Create and manage AWS IAM users and roles with Terraform](#create-and-manage-aws-iam-users-and-roles-with-terraform)